CourtneyCole123/sql-challenge/README.md

 ## Part 1: Data Modeling 🧩  ##

-Data Modeling (10 points)
+• Create an Entity Relationship Diagram is included or table schemas provided for all tables

-Entity Relationship Diagram is included or table schemas provided for all tables (10 points) Data Engineering (70 points)
+Data Engineering (70 points)
 All required columns are defined for each table (10 points) Columns are set to the correct data type (10 points)